chennat811/Clean_meat_topic_modeling/README.md

 However, there is a negative connotation when it comes to lab-grown products.
 Many are hestiant towards trying or adopting lab-grown meat in their diet because of the mysteriousness or weirdness factor in the label.
 As a result, the industry wants to label the product as "clean meat."

-The goal of this project it to conduct topic modeling on Reddit comments.
+### Results
 With an LDA model, the coherence score was around 0.55 for both "lab-grown meat" and "clean meat" model.
 Below are selected word clouds as an example of the result from topic modeling.

 Lab-grown meat: Topic = cost, Sentiment =  0.030, Proportion of positive comments = 25.3%
 ![Cost](https://github.com/chennat811/Clean_meat_topic_modeling/blob/main/Final_Wordclouds/wordcloud_9_top1.png)